-I discovered the following look during a project in which I documented the rapid change of the landscape that characterizes the Coastal Road (from Tel Aviv to Haifa).
-I started to take the pictures in July-August 2007.
-Looking at the photos I felt a great disappointment, they did not reflect what I experienced.
-That is, they were similar to what I saw but did not reflect the heavy feeling of heat, and the bright light I experienced on my flesh.
+I discovered the following color expression as I started to work on the Gradient project in July-August 2007, Documenting the rapid change in the landscape which characterizes the Coastal Road (from Tel Aviv to Haifa).
+When I looked at the pictures, I felt a great disappointment, for they did not reflect what I experienced in the field.
+They were similar to what I saw but did not make visible the heavy heat I felt on my flesh and the bright light that strike the eyes.

-The same year (2007) Adobe released the beta version of Lightroom software into the digital space.
-I started using it and found the familiar Hue/ Saturation tool from Photoshop, but the way it was organized was different.
-The tool was organized similar to an equalizer in music systems.
-The different organization of the tool made me look at appearances that combine color and black and white differently than I knew, and think of color as representing other values as opposed to its realistic representation of detail.
+A few weeks after I began, Adobe released the beta version of Lightroom software into the digital space.
+I started to use it and found the familiar Hue/ Saturation tool from Photoshop, but visually it was different.
+It was organized similarly to an equalizer in music systems.
+This fresh arrangement of indicators made me look at appearances that combine color and black and white differently than I knew and thinking about color as representing other values than a realistic representation of detail.

-At the same time, I also looked at the engravings made in the country in the 19th century, and especially focused on David Roberts' painted etchings, as they both reflected a light and color experience.
+At the same time, I also looked at the engravings made in the country in the 19th century, in particular, I focused on David Roberts's painted etchings, as they reflected light and color experience.

-When I removed the colors using this tool, I got a gray picture so I increased the contrast and highlights.
-Although what I now say will be clear and trivial to any painter, it was a discovery for me: the contrast in a black and white photograph comes from differences in brightness, while the contrast in color photography comes from the color.
-As I increased the brightness and contrast, I was given the expression of the bright light experience I felt while standing in the field - a light that forces me to close my eyelids almost completely.
-Then I started bringing the colors back into the picture in a measured and variable way, and I also changed the tendency of some of the colors to cool and warm tones.
-At that moment the meaning of the colors changed.
-The colors instead of realistically representing the details in the picture, they translated other values in relation to reality - values that relate to: heat, dryness and growth.
+When I removed the colors using this tool, I received a muddy gray picture.
+So I increased the contrast and highlights.
+Although what I'm going to say will be trivial to any painter, it was a discovery for me: In the black and white picture, the contrast arises from differences in luminosity.
+While in color, the contrast appears from the balance between cold and warm tones.
+As I increased the brightness and contrast, I reproduced the expression of the bright light experience I felt while standing in the field - a light that forces me to close my eyelids.
+Then I started to bring the colors back into the picture in a measured and variable way, and I also changed the tendency of some of the colors to cool and warm tones.
+At that moment, the meaning of the colors changed.
+Instead of representing the details realistically, they rendered other values expressing the reality I experienced: heat, glair, dryness, and growth.

-From that moment, I also began to explore color palettes in photography.
-This investigation was linked to an early concept in black and white photography- the Previsualisation, in which photographers would go out into the field with a set of different color filters to render the colors into different black and white palettes.
-So did I. When facing the landscapes, I learned to see it differently in my mind.
+From that moment in addition to the documentary aspect, I also began to explore photographic color palettes.
+This investigation is related to an early concept in black and white photography- the Pre-Visualization: The photographers had a set of color filters they placed in front of the lens and rendered the natural colors into different black and white palettes.
+So did I. When facing the landscapes, I learned to see the possibilities in my mind.
 I was glad that I was continuing a photographic tradition and maybe adding something new of my own.